adamcooke/procodile/README.md

 # Stopping worker.2 (PID: 86782)
 ```

+#### Additional options for stop

+* `-p` or `--processes` - by default all process types will be stopped, if you'd prefer to only stop certain processes you can pass a list here.
+You can stop individual types or instances.
+For example `web.2,worker` to stop the web.2 process and all worker processes.
+* `-s` or `--stop-supervisor` - when stopping, the supervisor will remain running but if you'd like to stop it when all processes are stopped you can pass this option.

 ### Restarting processes

 The most common command you'll use is `restart`.
 Each time your deploy your application or make changes to your code, you can restart all the processes managed by Procodile.